Judge rejects dismissal request in Alsaid trial

 - Oops!Something went wrong.Please try again later.

 Aug.
-2—LOCKPORT — The fate of two men charged in the robbery and murder of a popular South End merchant could go to a Niagara County Court jury as soon as today.
+2—The fate of two men charged in the robbery and murder of a popular South End merchant could go to a Niagara County Court jury as soon as today.

 Prosecutors have concluded their case against Jonathan McEnnis and William Coleman and defense attorneys for the men were believed to be questioning their final witness at the end of testimony on Friday afternoon.